 - Anthedon - Gaza City.
-Ruins of ancient city, established circa 800 BC or earlier.
+Ruins of ancient city, established sometimes around 800 BC or earlier.
 This walled city has important Hellenistic seaport.

 - Jericho (Tell es-Sultan) - Jericho.
 The lowest inhabited place and possibly - the oldest continuously inhabited city in the world.
 Already at 9400 BC here lived more than 1000 people, at 6800 BC the city was fortified with more than 3.6 m tall wall (one of the earliest city walls) and there was a stone watchtower with stone stairway.
 Since then city has been several times abandoned and resettled - also today there is a city next to the old mound.

 - Tell Balata - Nablus.
-Remains of an ancient city, established in Late Bronze Age circa 3000 BC and abandoned in late 2nd century BC.
+Remains of an ancient city, established in Late Bronze Age roughly at 3000 BC and abandoned in the late 2nd century BC.